mjstraughan/CubingHistory/docs/3x3/Methods/3Color.md

 ## Introduction

 In 1980, two individuals independently arrived at the idea of a human solving method based on reducing a scrambled Rubik's Cube to a 3-Color version of Rubik's Cube.
 One being Michael Feather and the other George Christos.
-However, the steps each person follows are different to reach the 3-Color state and solve from that point.
+However, the steps each person follows contain some key differences.

 The 3 Color method is described as a human solving method to distinguish it from the very similar, and prior existing, computer algorithm [Thistlethwaite](3x3/3x3ComputerAlgorithms.md).
 There is also the method called [Human Thistlethwaite](HumanThistlethwaite.md), which is an adaption of the Thistlethwaite algorithm for human use.
 For now, Human Thistlethwaite is kept as a separate entity due to its steps intentionally closely following those of the computer algorithm.